Everything you Need to Know About the Business-to-Consumer (B2C) Model

 - A gourmet pet foods business

 - A home staging business.
-This can be a B2B business as well if the home stager is hired by a real estate agent.
+It can be a B2B business as well if the home stager is hired by a real estate agent.

 - A pet sitting business